vladen/aerobus/spec/readme.md

 <a name="aerobus-unsubscribefunction"></a>
 ## #unsubscribe(@function)
-removes @function from .subscribers of all channels.
+removes @function from #subscribers of all channels.

 ```js
 var bus = aerobus(),